girlscript/winter-of-contributing/Java/Exception Handling/Catching_Exceptions/Catching_Exception.md

 ```
 __Throws :__

 Any code that is thrown out of a method must be specified as such by a *throws* clause.
 It is used in the signature of method to indicate that this method might throw one of the listed type exceptions.
-The caller to thse methods has to handle the exception using a try-catch block.
+The caller to these methods has to handle the exception using a try-catch block.

 General form of method declaration that includes throws clause:
 ```java